Effective Date: 17 June 2019 Download the Financial Services Guide (PDF, 3.6MB)

 Aon: Amounts are calculated and paid monthly, such amounts being 25% of any commission and/or 10% of any Professional fees received.

-In certain circumstances NAFM or NAB may receive additional remuneration from the relevant insurer (up to 5% of profit from Chubb, 50% of profit from Allianz and 25% of profit from CGU) based on the profitability (or a proportion of it) of the portfolio of the insurer relating to insurance arranged through NAFM or NAB, after allowing for claims and other expenses.
+In certain circumstances NAB may receive additional remuneration from the relevant insurer (up to 5% of profit from Chubb, 50% of profit from Allianz and 25% of profit from CGU) based on the profitability (or a proportion of it) of the portfolio of the insurer relating to insurance arranged through NAB, after allowing for claims and other expenses.
 This is calculated and paid annually.

 Personal financial product advice